Skip to main content

 02 – Scrub the Spray Arms

 The spray arms are one of the most important parts of your dishwasher and it’s easy for these to get blocked up by limescale or food, this would block the water from getting to your dishes.
-This can be done with a toothpick or something similar every 6 months.
+First, give them a scrub with a scourer to remove all the surface level dirt.
+Then to get into the spray holes, you can use a toothpick to unclog them.
+This should be done every 6 months to ensure the dishwasher remains efficient for as long as possible.

 03 – Clean Down the Rubber Seals